Credit Valley Hospital: Services

 The hospital is equipped with a ground level helipad north of the hospital at Eglinton Avenue West and Credit Valley Road.

 Expansion

 The hospital has expanded to include a new cancer treatment centre (The Carlo Fidani Peel Regional Cancer Centre) and also a regional maternal child care program.
 The cancer centre serves a catchment area of 1.6 million people.
 In addition to chemotherapy, there are six linear accelerators (radiation treatment machines).

-Bus Terminal
+Public transit access

-The Credit Valley Hospital Bus Terminal is located in western Mississauga, Ontario, Canada.
-It is situated on the northern side of the hospital.
+The Credit Valley Hospital Bus Terminal is located at the north side of the hospital.

-The bus terminal contains bus shelters.
+The bus terminal contains only bus shelters.